 This post contains affiliate links.
 This means that if you click through and decide to make a purchase, the price you pay stays the same, but I might receive a small commission that helps me keep the blog running.
 Thank you for your support.

 Maybe nightshade veggies don't agree with you (it happens to many), or maybe you fancy packing in a few more veggies into your kids' meals.
-Well this tomato - sorry no-mato - sauce is proof that you don't have to go without your favourite Italian recipes.
+Well this 'tomato' (there are no tomatoes) sauce is proof that you don't have to go without your favourite Italian recipes.

 The recipe below makes a good batch - enough to feed a family of four over two meals - so I usually make it for that night's dinner, split it in half and then freeze the rest.

 Comfort Bites' Nightshade Free No Tomato Sauce

 from my ebook SPICE